 The church was built in the Gothic style between 1838 and 1873.
 The interior of the cathedral is well worth a look.

 Guided tours are available but must be pre-booked two weeks in advance.
-The rate is £2 per person.
+The rate is £5 per person.
+Children under 16 are free.

 Armagh is also considered one of the finest examples of a Georgian city on the island of Ireland.